 Have you ever wondered what exactly an audiologist does, besides look inside your ears with a lighted instrument?
-If you have been diagnosed with hearing loss, you’ll want to learn as much as you can about this professional, who will be intimately involved in helping you come up with a solution that allows you to communicate more effectively.
+If you have been diagnosed with hearing loss, you’ll want to learn as much as you can about this professional who will be intimately involved in helping you come up with a solution that allows you to communicate more effectively.

-What Do Audiologists Do?
+What Credentials Do Audiologists Have?

-- Fit and dispense hearing aids
+- Fitting and dispensing hearing aids

-- Administer hearing and balance tests
+- Administering hearing and balance tests

-- Provide aural rehabilitation programs
+- Providing aural rehabilitation programs

-- Perform ear-related surgical monitoring
+- Performing ear-related surgical monitoring

-In short, audiologists are the most qualified individuals to help you manage your hearing loss or balance disorder, and provide an unparalleled breadth of care.
+All in all, audiologists are the most qualified individuals to help you manage your hearing loss or balance disorder, and they provide an unparalleled breadth of care.